 The popular image of globalisation is that it is a topdown process where a single global system is being established.
 Here, globalisation is linked to homogenization as political, cultural, economic and social diversity is being destroyed in favour of uniformity (globalisation from above).
 However, there is also a shift towards indigenization as western consumer goods and images have been absorbed into more traditional cultural practices (globalisation from below).
 Third feature is speed, as people, information, goods and services are travelling at an intensified speed which accelerates social activity.
 Fourth feature of globalisation is that it is a long-term process.
 Experts agree that globalisation is not a contemporary phenomenon as its features have existed since humanity itself, although they disagree when exactly globalisation started.
-Lastly, globalisation is a same time.
+Lastly, globalisation is a multi-pronged process as it impacts areas like politics, economy, culture and technology at the same time.
 There are two views about what leads to globalisation.
 According to George Ritzer, the materialist view believes that capitalism in general or the multinational companies are the main factor behind globalisation.
 In contrast, the ideal viewsays that globalisation is a result of changes in thinking and ideas, information and knowledge.
 In terms of thinking, there is a shift from local and national to global.
 Our knowledge base has also become global in scope.
 However, Ritzer argues that globalisation is a result of both material and ideal factors.